mowses/retroarch-info-api/README.md

 ./install.sh
 ```

-To know how to manual implement our lib to your favorite core please read the following docs: (You dont need to follow these steps if your have ran `./install.sh`)
+To know how to manual implement our lib to your favorite core please read the following docs: **(You dont need to follow these steps if you have ran `./install.sh`)**
 - [Atari 2600 (Stella)](./docs/stella.md)